OanaGaskey/Advanced-Lane-Detection/README.md

 ret, corners = cv2.findChessboardCorners(gray, (nx, ny), None)
 ```

-After scanning through all the images, the image points list has enough data to compare against the object points in order to compute camera matrix and distortion coefficients.
+After scanning through all the images, the image point list has enough data to compare against the object points in order to compute camera matrix and distortion coefficients.
 This leads to an accurate camera matrix and distortion coefficients identification using ‘calibrateCamera’ function.

 ```
 ret, mtx, dist, rvecs, tvecs = cv2.calibrateCamera(objpoints, imgpoints, gray.shape[::-1], None, None)